sethreidnz/redux-react-introduction-tutorial/00-1-Flux.md

 # What is Redux and why do I need it?

 In the past web sites were simple server side rendered post-back based user interaction.
-As JavaScript evolved and 'web apps' started to content with the native mobile experience we had an explosion of frameworks and tools such as Backbone, Knockout, Durandal, Angular, Ember and so on.
+As JavaScript evolved and 'web apps' started to contend with the native mobile experience there has been an explosion of frameworks and tools such as Backbone, Knockout, Angular, Ember and so on.

+All these frameworks and libraries were mostly aimed at solving the binding of data and html and building with more of less other features.
+The missing piece here is a simple, scalable way of dealing with application state and interactions in an app.

-When React came along many of the other frameworks took heed of what was done in terms of uni-directional data flow and a more functional approach.
-This solved a lot of problems but one thing that is still hard in any non-trivial application is managing the data and the UI state and passing data around between interdependent components.
+These frameworks solved a lot of problems but one thing that is still hard in any non-trivial application is managing the data and the UI state and passing data around between interdependent components.

-This is where Flux and Redux come it.
+This is where Flux and later Redux came in.

 ## Flux